Hyle-org/onnx_cairo/README.md

+# FERPlus

+We used the dataset FERPlus https://github.com/microsoft/FERPlus and followed the README to prepare it for use.

 # Giza account

-Please follow Giza documentation to set up an account, so you can use their api
+Please follow Giza documentation to set up an account, so you can use their api here https://docs.gizatech.xyz/welcome/quickstart

 # Train the XGBoost model